Deployment and Maintenance / Backup and Migration

 3.3 Modify DataFlux Func Configuration

-Locate the DataFlux Func Configuration user-config.yaml and add/modify the following fields based on the actual situation:
+Locate the DataFlux Func Configuration user-config.yaml, and add/modify the following fields according to the actual situation:

 | YAML | |